 Likewise, when we market our businesses, we create a marketing plan by selecting strategies that are aligned with our resources.
 We then define the associated projects and tasks needed to get to our desired outcome goal.
 When we veer off course due to distractions or changes in the environment, our plan helps us evaluate and make adjustments to get back on track.
 By knowing what you are trying to accomplish and having a marketing plan to guide you, you can stay focused on your desired outcome.

-Create your winning marketing plan
+Create your winning marketing action plan

 The best way to develop a marketing plan is to take each outcome goal for the business that requires marketing and determine what it will take to achieve this goal.